Apply to be a Transfer Student Peer Mentor

 Transfer Student Peer Mentors are expected to:

-- Participate in 2–3 Peer Mentor planning meetings and develop an event’s schedule before the end of this spring Semester.
+- Participate in a few Peer Mentor planning meetings and develop an event’s schedule before the end of this spring Semester.

 - Contact incoming transfer students during the summer to welcome them to the Law Center and answer questions they may have about Georgetown Law and Washington, D.C.

-- Attend and participate in the Transfer Student Orientation program on August 23, 2021 (tentative).
+- Attend and participate in the Transfer Student Orientation program on August 21, 2023.

 - Communicate regularly with assigned transfer students, refer mentees to appropriate resources, and participate in regular check-in meetings with OAA in the fall semester.